 Sacred Symbols for Saints

 There are a lot of saints, and each one has its own unique symbol.
 Usually, the saints get their symbol because of something they accomplished on their spiritual path.
 A saint symbol could also relate to their cause in the faith.
 Check out this article for a list of common symbol meanings and their saints.

 Once upon a time, my parents transferred me to a private Catholic school because apparently I was rowdy, and unmanageable in the public school system.
 After setting fire to the coat closet at St. John’s, I was equally dubbed unruly by the Catholic school system.
 Oops.
 But I learned a lot.
 Eventually, I even became a student aide, helping the admin staff with church ministry software, attendance, and other office-related duties.

-Even though my stint in Catholic school lasted less than a year, it left an indelible impression on me.
+Even though my stint in Catholic school was only a few years, it left an indelible impression on me.
 Specifically, I found the abundance of deep symbolism in the faith intriguing, and the symbols for saints had an intense hold on my attention.

 The etymology for the word saint is from the Greek verb, hagios which means to make holy, or to sanctify.
 With that in mind, it would make sense that the symbols for saints will also represent holy and sanctified ideals.